LAW-30081 - International Human Rights

 Aims

-To introduce students to the concept and evolution of international human rights.
+To introduce students to the concept and evolution of international human rights from the mid twentieth century to today.

 Talis Aspire Reading List